terminusgps/terminusgps-site/docs/source/apps/terminusgps-tracker/glossary.rst

     .. py:attribute:: is_complete

-        Used to determine whether or not the todo item is complete.
+        Determines whether or not this todo item is complete.

         :type: :py:type:`bool`
         :value: ``False``

+    .. py:attribute:: todo_list

+        The todo list this todo item is associated with.

+        :type: :py:class:`TrackerTodoList`